art-egorov/ilund4u/docs/Parameters/cmd_parameters.md

 ### Optional arguments | data processing

-`-hsm, --homology-search-mode <group|proteins>`
+`-hsm, --homology-search-mode <best|all>`
-:    Mode to define homologous proteins from the database.
+:    Mode to define homologous families from the database.
-    If "group" is selected, a query protein is assigned to the same homologous group as that of the best search hit protein.
-In "proteins" mode, all target proteins that pass the cutoffs are considered to be homologues.
+    If "best" is selected, results are shown only for the protein family which representative sequence is the closest to the query.
+If "all" is selected, results for all families that pass the cutoffs are shown.
-    [default: group]
+    [default: all]

 `-msqc, --mmseqs-query-cov <float>`
 :    MMseqs search query coverage cutoff [default: 0.65]